 Current Chase Sapphire Preferred® Card sign-up bonus

-With the Chase Sapphire Preferred® Card, you have the chance to Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+With the Chase Sapphire Preferred® Card, you have the chance to Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 Note that the card comes with an annual fee — a reasonable $95 per year.
 At the bare minimum, the sign-up bonus comes with a value that will cover at least six years of the annual membership cost.

 In order to effectively compare how good this sign-up bonus really is, we've aggregated other offers from competing cards with similar annual fees.
 With the Chase Sapphire Preferred® Card's unique travel bonus, this card can hold its own against its competitors.